DHTMLX/gantt-docs/data/desktop/readonly_mode.md

 By default, the gantt checks whether a task/link has this property with a no-negative value then makes the task/link read-only.
 Otherwise - keeps it editable.
 }}

-When the task/link is read-only,  it won't react on clicks, double clicks,not draggable and editable in any way.
+When the task/link is read-only,  it won't react on clicks, double clicks, isn't draggable or editable in any way.

 <br>
 By default, the read-only behavior is binded to the 'readonly' property of a task/link.
 But you can change the target property using the  api/gantt_readonly_property_config.md configuration option: